MarketP25/Pulse-Connect/README.md

-# Pulse Connect 🌐
+# 🌍 Pulse Connect

-Pulse Connect is a Next.js–powered digital marketing platform, thoughtfully architected for scalability, accessibility, and seamless branding consistency.
-This project was scaffolded using `create-next-app`, setting the stage for a modular, accessible, and user-centered Next.js experience.
+Pulse Connect is a celebration-powered, region-aware platform where anyone can list and book garages, rooms, Airbnbs, and more—from Kenya to Berlin.
+Inspired by the best of **Canva** (joyful creation), **Fiver**(micro-entrepreneurship), and **Upwork** (secure collaboration), Pulse Connect empowers hosts and guests with clarity, trust, and delight.

 ---

 ## 🚀 Getting Started

-To launch the development server, run:
+To launch the development server:

 ```bash
 npm run dev